Why Leadership Diverged from Management

 Cooper on learner organisations

-This led to learner organisations and less security.
+Cooper (2005) named the outcome: the shift led to learner organisations and less job security.

 A learner organisation is one that has to keep learning to survive.
 Its product, its market, and its competition are all moving.
 An organisation that does not learn what is changing falls behind.